 If you have a SatNav, the post code for the housing in Brick Lane is SO51 8LG; the site is adjacent to house no. 28.
 We have very limited car parking adjacent to the site.
 Visitors with disabilities or very limited mobility may wish to reserve parking in advance by phone (01794 500523/07743 942576) or email.
 Alternative car parks and the route from them to the site are shown on the map in our publicity leaflet – see below.

-Romsey train station is a 5 minute walk away, and the bus stop near the site on Winchester Road is served by Bluestar line 4 to Southampton and Stagecoach route 66 to Winchester.
-Both services are half hourly on Saturdays and hourly on Sundays (as at August 2018).
-There are 2-hourly Bluestar line 5 buses to Eastleigh on Saturdays only.
+The bus stop nearest to the site is on Winchester Road (“Abbey Lodge”) and is served by Bluestar line 4 to Southampton and Stagecoach route 66 to Winchester.
+Both services are half hourly on Saturdays and hourly on Sundays (as at November 2021).
+There are Bluestar line 5 buses to Eastleigh once every couple of hours on Saturdays only.
 Alternatively Romsey’s main bus station is a 10-15 minute walk away.
-Walking routes from the stations and stops are shown on the map in our publicity leaflet – see below.
+Walking routes from the stops are shown on the map in our publicity leaflet – see below.

 This publicity leaflet gives more information about the site, including what you can see.
 It also shows directions to the box from various car parks, bus and train stations around Romsey.
 Click the image to open it as an Acrobat (pdf) document.